reef-technologies/handbook/README.md

 It seems that nobody has reviewed a screenshot since July 2018, except for people reviewing their own thing at the end of the day.
 Being able to easily recover from a situation where you have accidentally billed a client for doing something private (as you forgot to pause the timer) is nice and in line with the company values.

+However, we have noticed that some candidates feel uncomfortable with a 3rd party application collecting screenshots.
+After a discussion in 2024 January, we decided that if a fitting candidate is unhappy with the current setup, we'll invest time into creating a custom solution, one that would keep the employee in control of the screenshots.
+This could be done using encryption with employee's key or uploading to private buckets - the exact details will be decided once (and if) we need it.

 # Configuring the environment

 Once you have installed the time-tracking app, it's time to prepare your environment.